FortressOne/qwtf-discord-bot/README.md

 ## Usage

-- Create a bot on discord.
+- Create a bot on discord
-- Create a `config.yaml` file containing your bots credentials and server endpoints.
-E.G.
+- Create a `~/.config/qwtf_discord_bot/config.yaml` file containing your bots credentials and server endpoints

 ```yaml
 ---